antononcube/RakuForPrediction-blog/Articles/Doomsday-clock-parsing-and-plotting-work.md

 **Remark:** Currently (2024-12-30) Doomsday Clock is set at [90 seconds before midnight](https://thebulletin.org/doomsday-clock/).

-**Remark:** This notebook is Raku-version of the Wolfram Language (WL) [notebook the same name](https://community.wolfram.com/groups/-/m/t/3347065), [AAn1].
+**Remark:** This notebook is the Raku-version of the Wolfram Language (WL) [notebook of the same name](https://community.wolfram.com/groups/-/m/t/3347065), [AAn1].
+That is why the "standard" Raku-grammar approach is not used.
+(Although, in the preliminary versions of this work relevant Raku grammars were generated via both LLMs and Raku packages.)

 I was very impressed by the looks and tune-ability of WL's [`ClockGauge`](https://reference.wolfram.com/language/ref/ClockGauge.html.en), so, I programmed a similar clock gauge in Raku's package
 ["JavaScript::D3"](https://raku.land/zef:antononcube/JavaScript::D3) (which is based on [D3.js](https://d3js.org).)